LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 Finally, Lasso provides a means for running code before or after a request.
 This enables interception of the standard request processing flow at either point.
-This can be useful when using virtual URLs and serving dynamic database-driven content or when rewriting outgoing response data.
+This can be useful when using virtual URLs and serving dynamic, database-driven content or when rewriting outgoing response data.